MRDAVIL1/Figma_Blog/README.md

 - 📧 Email sign-up section with styled form
 - 🔗 Social media share buttons (Facebook, Twitter)
 - 🧠 Fully written in **pure HTML & CSS**, no JavaScript
 ---

-> Make sure all images are placed correctly in the root folder or adjust the `src` paths if placed in an `/assets` folder.

----

 ## 🚀 Live Preview